The Latest Heat Pump Statistics (updated June 2023)

 Ground source heat pumps work by transferring ambient heat from underground into a heating system.
 They utilise a network of buried water pipes (usually around 100m) in a loop.
 A mixture of water and anti-freeze is pumped through this loop, absorbing the heat that occurs naturally underground.

 Using electricity, the water is then compressed and its temperature raised.
-A heat exchanger extracts this heat and transfers it to the building’s heating system.
+A heat exchanger then extracts this heat and transfers it to the building’s heating system.
 Any remaining heat is stored in a hot water cylinder, which can then be used for showers or run through taps.

 Air Source Heat Pump Statistics